 Find the right assistive technology to customise this site to your needs

-While the site has been created to be usable ‘as is’, many people are likely to get the most accessible experience of using this site by customising their computer to suit their individual needs – for example: to get the site spoken to them, to change its colour-scheme, or increase the size of its fonts.
+While the site has been created to be usable ‘as is’, many people are likely to get the most accessible experience of using this site by customising their computer, tablet or smartphone to suit their individual needs – for example: to get the site spoken to them, to change its colour-scheme, or increase the size of its fonts.

 If that sounds like it would be useful to you, we recommend you visit BBC My Web, My Way to watch videos of how these customisations – either using accessibility features of your computer or through installing assistive technologies – might suit you.

-We are also planning to incorporate some of these customisations within this site in the future, to make it easier for people to use who cannot customise their computer for some reason.
+We are also planning to incorporate some of these customisations within this site in the future, to make it easier for people to use who cannot customise their computer, tablet or smartphone for some reason.
 For an example of our aim, please see the restylethis customisation tool.

 Limitations of this site’s accessibility